SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Aunn spell card bullets have increased speed/density and cannot be erased
  - Aunn spell card lasers are longer and travel at a sharper angle
  - Aunn Ex attack spawns more enemies and have a altered movement path
- - Aunn Ex enemies cannot be erased with Yachie/Yuuma
  - Nazrin overall damage output is increased
  - Nazrin scope speed is increased
  - Nazrin spell card bullets are faster and more dense